HenrikMoe/Intuit-Jinsei.ai/README.md

 # Intuit-Jinsei.ai

-Spreadsheet data mapping and chat services powered by Jinsei.ai.
+Spreadsheet data mapping and chat services from Jinsei.ai.

 Solutions powered by Jax Tensorflow and GPT/Grok.